grafana/agent/docs/sources/flow/concepts/modules.md

 [import.http]: {{< relref "../reference/config-blocks/import.http.md" >}}

 {{< admonition type="warning" >}}
-It's invalid to import a module which contains top-level blocks other than `declare` or `import`.
+You can't import a module that contains top-level blocks other than `declare` or `import`.
 {{< /admonition >}}

 Modules are imported into a _namespace_ where the top-level custom components of the imported module are exposed to the importing module.